TriumphLLC/Blend4Web/deploy/doc/en/_sources/node_materials.txt

     Light spot blurring factor.
 The bigger this value is the smaller is the spot and the sharper are the spot edges.
 The default value is 1000.

 *Spot Intensity*
-    Light spot intesity.
+    Light spot intensity.
 The bigger this value is the brighter is the light spot.
 The default value is 1.

 *Spot Diffuse Factor*
     Material diffuse color influence on the light spot color.